 Impact Resistance (if the glove has impact protection)

-In 2016, EN388:2003 received some important updates to become the new glove standard, EN388:2016.
+The New EN388 Standard In 2016, EN388:2003 received some important updates to become the new glove standard, EN388:2016.
 The updated standard included two new additional tests for gloves to pass.
+Glove performance, technology and materials have dramatically improved over the past several years, causing innovations in cut resistance to continue to surface.
+As a result, this requires testing that is more accurate and precise.
+The EN388 standard was therefore updated to help improve transparency around cut scores and performance so workers can make informed decisions about the safety gloves they choose.
 As glove manufacturers have been given five years (until 2021) to comply with the new standards, you will still see many gloves with the EN388:2003 shields with only four indicators instead of six.

 A = Abrasion Resistance